BESL Pro Season 5

 If a Player drops (disconnects) after any damage has occurred in the round, then the round is played out and only at the start of the next round the game is paused.
 Once the Player gets back into the game server, the game is resumed.

-If a Player drops (disconnects) and has not returned, or cannot be replaced with a substitute player, within fifteen (15) minutes after the game has been paused, then the Team with the missing Player receives forfeit loss in the series and is penalized with one (1) major penalty point.
+If a Player drops (disconnects) and has not returned, or cannot be replaced with a substitute player, within the time frame of technical pause (according to paragraph 7.6), then the Team with the missing Player receives forfeit loss in the series and is penalized with one (1) major penalty point.

 All matches must be played till the end.
 A match is considered complete when one Team has reached 16 rounds during the regular match time or won the majority of rounds during overtime.
 Failure to do so will be penalized with penalty points and may result in a forfeit loss.